 This article may contain compensated links.
 See our full disclosure here

-In this episode, we are heading south to the region of Basilicata to visit Matera – a truly unique city that has had a troubled past but is now bursting with newfound optimism thanks to its incredible history, architecture, and magical appeal.
+Matera in the southern region of Basilicata is a truly unique city that has had a troubled past but is now bursting with newfound optimism thanks to its incredible history, architecture, and magical appeal.

 We talk to Danielle Oteri.
 Danielle is an art historian and tour operator who has an unquenchable passion for southern Italy.
 She takes us on a fascinating trip to discover the historic treasures of the city of Matera, where, with much of the hotel accommodation still family-owned, it can serve as a great model for responsible tourism and an appreciation of a city being at one with nature.

 - Matera is one of the longest continuously inhabited cities on Earth.
 Archaeologists have found human settlements there that go back to the Paleolithic and the Neolithic periods

 - It is often mistakenly said to be in the region of Puglia because it’s very close to the border – and it’s a common day trip from Puglia’s popular holiday destinations like Polignano a Mare or Monopoli